splunk/public-o11y-docs/sp-oncall/mobile/ios-application.rst

  _images/spock/Swipe-Report.png

--  Swipe from **right to lef**\ t with **two fingers** and this window will appear
+-  Swipe from right to left with two fingers and this window will appear
 -  Select ‘**Report a Bug**' or ‘**Suggest an Improvement**'
--  From there you will be prompted in another screen where you can add more information to your report, take a screen recording, screenshot, or attach a screenshot from your Camera Roll
+-  From there you will be prompted in another screen where you can add more information to your report, take a screen recording, screenshot, or attach a screenshot from your camera roll.

 **Reset your Mobile Device in Splunk On-Call:**